 There are safety considerations that must be kept in mind prior to allowing a passenger to ride with a motorcyclist.
 A motorcycle needs to be designed for an extra passenger.
 Also, weight limits must not be exceeded.
 A motorcyclist is expected to know the limitations that come along with carrying a passenger.
 Lastly, the passenger should know the risks that come along with riding in a motorcycle.

 Many motorcycle accidents occur due to the motorcyclist’s lack of visibility on the road.
 A motorcyclist could be riding in a driver’s blind spot, which could increase the chances of a collision from happening.
 It is ideal for motorcyclists to make themselves as visible as possible before attempting to pass a vehicle.
 This could be done by making a signal, accelerating, and pulling over to the left side of the lane.
-Once the motorcyclist has passed the vehicle, they should create up to a six feet distance to allow enough space for vehicles behind them to react ahead of time to signals or actions.
+Once the motorcyclist has passed the vehicle, they should create up to a two-second following distance to allow enough space for vehicles behind them to react ahead of time to signals or actions.

 If you have sustained injuries as a result of a motorcycle accident, our experienced motorcycle accident attorneys at West Coast Trial Lawyers will help you recover the compensation you deserve for damages including medical bills, property damage, lost wages, and pain and suffering.